 Get Outside When It’s Sunny

-While at work, get outside for a bit during your lunch break.
+While at work, get outside for a time during your lunch break.
 Take a walk.

-Open all the shades and curtains.
+Open all the shades and curtains in the house.
 Let that sun in.

 (view on amzn)